-The Crucible was founded by a team of four African women: RA, MM, WN and JS, all professionals and experts in their various fields.
-They first purposed to provide mentorship to young gen Z activists in Kenya who were facing violent backlash for standing up against a rogue government.
+The Crucible was founded by a team of four women, all professionals and experts in their various fields.
+They first purposed to provide mentorship to young gen Z nation-builders in Kenya who were facing violent backlash for standing up against a system that did not work for them as citizens who wanted to feel the warmth of belonging.

 Care

-The spirit of motherhood, mentorship and scholarship expanded naturally to offering specialized training.
+The spirit of motherhood, mentorship and scholarship expanded naturally to offering specialized intellectual training.
 The Crucible Institute was born.
-The founders were not going to let these young warriors get disappeared into irrelevance.
+The founders were not going to let this young generation get disappeared into despondence and surrender.
 Their brave stand-up had gathered admiration across the globe.
 They were not going to become a mere moment in forgotten histories.

 Mind